dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

   > [!IMPORTANT]
   > The service defaults project template takes a `FrameworkReference` dependency on `Microsoft.AspNetCore.App`.
 This may not be ideal for some project types.
 For more information, see [.NET Aspire service defaults](service-defaults.md).

-Use Visual Studio or the .NET CLI to create new apps using these project templates.
+Use Visual Studio, Visual Studio Code, or the .NET CLI to create new apps using these project templates.
 Explore additional .NET Aspire project templates in the [.NET Aspire samples](https://github.com/dotnet/aspire-samples) repository.

+> [!NOTE]
+> The .NET 9.0 SDK causes issues with the .NET Aspire workloads ability to display templates, and create projects from the templates.
+If you're using .NET 9.0, know that your ability to create new .NET Aspire apps is currently limited.
+For more information, see [.NET Aspire preview-3 cannot create app when .NET 9 is installed](https://github.com/dotnet/aspire/issues/1951) and [.NET Aspire preview-3 installed with Visual Studio 17.10 doesn't show templates](https://github.com/dotnet/aspire/issues/2186).

 :::zone pivot="visual-studio"